wundergraph/cloud-multi-projects-demo/README.md

 ### Make changes

-1. Make changes to the `main` branch, e.g. change the query in `.wundergraph/operations/Dragons.graphql`
+1. Make changes to the `main` branch, e.g. change the TypeScript operation in `.wundergraph/operations/get`
 2. Commit and push the changes

 See your changes live in less than a minute.